GuanZhengkang/guanzhengkang.github.io/_pages/about.md

 **Zhengkang Guan**, Jiayin Liu, Yizhi Zhou

-- **Best CV Project** --- *2024 Imperial College Data Science Winter School*   *01.2024 - 02.2024*
+- **Best CV Project** --- *2024 Imperial College Data Science Winter School*  (*01.2024 - 02.2024*)
+- Low-Resolution Small Dataset Version of the Brain Tumor Segmentation (BraTS) Challenge
-- Using 3D-Net network for segmentation of low-resolution brain tumor MRI images with small sample sizes, achieving a Dice coefficient of 85.4% on the test set.
+- Using 3D-Net network for segmentation and achieving a Dice coefficient of 85.4% on the test set, securing the top position.
-- Experiments indicate that commonly used data augmentation methods do not effectively address the challenges posed by small sample sizes and low-resolution, instead leading to a significant increase in training costs.
+- Our experiments indicate that commonly used data augmentation methods do not effectively address the challenges posed by small sample sizes and low-resolution, instead leading to a significant increase in training costs.
+- The accuracy improvement from enhancing the U-Net network structure is also not significant, even though it consumes more computational resources.
 - We employ a region-restricted normalization approach, which significantly enhances the efficiency of the network.
+And it does not increase the training burden; instead, it leads to earlier convergence during network training.
 </div>
 </div>